This article was updated on July 6, 2018.

 Sometimes it can feel as though cyberattackers are winning the war.
 As noted by Venture Beat, several factors conspire to tip the scales, including the inherent vulnerability of new systems, the unintentional security gaps created by employees and the fact that companies have to implement strong defenses across their network while hackers are free to concentrate their efforts on a single weakness.

 But the fight isn't over yet.
-Here's a 5-step self-evaluation plan to help boost your cybersecurity best practices and improve your network defense.
+Here's a five-step self-evaluation plan to help boost your cybersecurity best practices and improve your network defense.

 1. Identify Issues